 A JMU faculty is eligible for two Seed Grants per academic year.
 CIT will honor up to $300.00 per request from one faculty member in one semester.
-The amount beyond $300.00 should be approved by the corresponding department with an Agency Transaction Voucher (ATV) process.
+The amount beyond $300.00 should be approved by the corresponding department head prior to being considered for approval.

-Note: The CIT Seed Grant does not sponsor technologies made available through subscription.
-Request of downloaded software cannot be guaranteed of sponsoring before the download source is researched by the CIT.
+Note: The CIT Seed Grant program does not sponsor technologies made available through subscription.
+Requests for software cannot be guaranteed until the download source is researched by the CIT.

 If you are a participant in a CIT institute or immersive program, please refer to this page for more details about technology request: https://cit.jmu.edu/support/cit_institute_grants.

 How Do I Apply?